 - Shared floating arrangements of horses is permitted, however cars can only contain household members.
-Car-pooling is not permitted.
 Personal hygiene and social distancing must be maintained.

 - Participants are recommended to not use public transport or shared ride services such as taxi’s or Uber.
 If you must use these services, then social distancing and hygiene measures must be followed.

-- Use hand sanitiser on arrival.
-We will have some available for you.
+- Use hand sanitiser on arrival and regularly throughout the day.
+We will have some available for you as well.

 Looking After Your Horse

-- Only every second yard can be used, so if there is no yard available for you:
+- Only every second yard can be used (unless all horses are from a ‘bubble’), so if there is no yard available for you:

 - Riders with portable yards will be permitted to set up their own yard as long as distancing measure are maintained.